 Corporations are going global faster than you think.
 Are you ready?

 Let’s say your CEO calls you today and tells you they’re planning to outsource the corporation’s call center to Indonesia.
 They’ll probably need you to do a few things—set up a subsidiary, read up on local employment regulations, and help close a real estate deal for the new building.
-In-house counsel is perfectly capable of delivering on these requests; you just need someone on the team do a bit of research on Indonesian law.
+In-house counsel is perfectly capable of delivering on these requests; you just need someone on the team to do a bit of research on Indonesian law.
 But the very next day, you get another call: the company is expanding into Brazil this year.

 The globalization of business isn’t news.
 But with international trade estimated to quadruple to reach $68.5 trillion by 2050, the scope may surprise you.1 In fact, several significant trade agreements were signed in 2018, including the European Union-Japan Economic Partnership Agreement and the African Continental Free Trade Agreement.